 The purity is not like the purity of the Pharisees, which was just external, but purity that flows from the inside and affects the outside.
 The Pharisees were like whitewashed tombs – beautiful on the outside, but filled on the inside with dead people’s bones and all sorts of impurity (Matthew 23:27-28).
 There must be complete purity both inside and outside.
 “Because we have these promises, dear friends, let us cleanse ourselves from everything that can defile our body or spirit.
 And let us work toward complete purity because we fear God” (2 Corinthians 7:1 New Living Translation).
 This Scripture talks of cleansing from everything that can defile the body or the spirit.
 Neither the body nor the spirit must be defiled.

 Paul told Timothy to be an example to all believers in what he taught, in the way he lived, and in his love, faith, and PURITY (1 Timothy 4:12).
 Christians must obey the commands of Jesus with all PURITY (1 Timothy 6:14).
 Any Christian who will be an effective worker must keep himself pure, and God will use him for his purpose.
 However, I need to say that the believer must depend on the Holy Spirit for this to be possible.
-The purity God demands cannot be accomplished by natural efforts.
+The purity God demands cannot be accomplished by natural efforts. - Faithfulness.
+To be faithful means to be dependable, loyal, trustworthy and stable.
+Faithfulness is an essential quality for anyone to be an effective worker or leader in the Kingdom of God.
+1 Corinthians 4:2 says, “Moreover it is required in stewards that one be found faithful” (New King James Version).

 Paul enjoined Timothy, his son in the ministry: “And the things that you have heard from me among many witnesses, commit these to faithful men who will be able to teach others also” (2 Timothy 2:2 New King James Version).
 The New Living Translation uses the word “trustworthy” instead of faithful.